 We note that acceleration does not conflict with the Turing model of computation as the mathematical definition of a Turing machine does not specify how long does it take to perform an individual step.
-Even more, Svozil (1998) has shown that no known physical law forbids such an acceleration (a quantum analysis of the phenomenon reveals some type of uncertainty which, in a sense, diminishes the value of the model, see Svozil (1998)).
-We also mention that time acceleration is qualitatively different from 'time travel', which is an ingredient not allowing super-Turing capabilities, cf. Calude et al. (2000).
+Even more, [59] has shown that no known physical law forbids such an acceleration2 (a quantum analysis of the phenomenon reveals some type of uncertainty which, in a sense, diminishes the value of the model, see [59]).
+We also mention that time acceleration is qualitatively different from 'time travel', which is an ingredient not allowing super-Turing capabilities, cf. [10].
 An accelerated Turing machine is simply a classical Turing machine (a piece of classical hardware) working in an environment allowing acceleration.
-Whether this is possible or not is a matter of physics!
+Whether this is possible or not it is matter of physics!

-We take here a different approach, grounded on suggestions coming from cell and brain biology: acceleration is a part of the hardware (not a quality of the environment) and it is realised either by decreasing the size of "reactors" (thus making possible that reactants find each other and react in a shorter time), or by training, by speeding-up the communication channels.
+We take here a different approach, grounded on suggestions coming from cell and brain biology: acceleration is a part of the hardware (not a quality of the environment) and it is realised either by decreasing the size of "reactors" (thus making possible that reactants find each other and react in a shorter time), or by training, by speeding-up the communication channels3.

-2.2.
-A glimpse to membrane computing
+2.2 A Glimpse to Membrane Computing